Rehpotsirhc-z/Aegis-Explorer/README.md

 ## Roadmap

+-   [ ] Train the text AI without monetary and social and remove all of those from every file
 -   [ ] Make text log to pie chart
 -   [ ] Figure out whats up with the chart of active extension
 -   [ ] Make sure that active extension works as intended